Polydor Records: PolyGram

-In 1972, The Grammophon-Philips Group (GPG) reorganised to create PolyGram, from Polydor and PhonoGram.
+In 1972, the Grammophon-Philips Group (GPG) reorganised to create PolyGram, from Polydor and PhonoGram.
 The Polydor label continued to run as a subsidiary label under the new company.
-Throughout the 1970s, Polydor Incorporated became a major rock label, also releasing records by such platinum-selling acts as the Bee Gees and Gloria Gaynor.
+Throughout the 1970s, Polydor Incorporated became a major rock label, also releasing records by hit makers such as the Bee Gees, Gloria Gaynor, Atlanta Rhythm Section and Ray, Goodman & Brown.

 Into the 1980s, Polydor continued to do respectable business, in spite of becoming increasingly overshadowed by its PolyGram sister label Mercury Records.
 Polydor took over management of British Decca's pop catalogue.
 A&R manager Frank Neilson was able to score a major top ten hit in March 1981 for the label with "Do the Hucklebuck" by Coast to Coast as well as signing Ian Dury and Billy Fury to the company.
 In 1984, the company name was parodied in the rockumentary film This Is Spinal Tap (whose soundtrack album was distributed by Polydor), where "Polymer Records" was the band's record company.

 By the early 1990s, Polydor had begun to underperform.
 PolyGram subsequently trimmed most of Polydor's staff and roster, and shifted it to operate under the umbrella of PolyGram Label Group (PLG), a newly constructed "super label" specifically designed to oversee the operations of PolyGram's lesser performing imprints, which included Island Records, London Records, Atlas Records and Verve Records at the time.

 In 1994, as Island Records recovered from its sales slump, PolyGram dissolved most of PLG into it.
 Meanwhile, Polydor Records and Atlas Records merged, briefly called "Polydor/Atlas", and began operating through A&M Records, another PolyGram subsidiary.
 In 1995, Polydor/Atlas became simply Polydor Records again.

 Twilight years in the United States

-Over the next few years, Polydor tried to keep itself afloat with new artist signings, new releases, and reissues, while still becoming more and more dormant.
-In 1998, PolyGram was purchased by Seagram and absorbed into its Universal Music Group.
-During the consolidation of these two music giants, Polydor's United States operations were folded into Interscope-Geffen-A&M and Universal Records, while its overseas branch remained intact, with its records continuing to be distributed domestically through Interscope and A&M. Today, in North America, the Polydor Records name and logo is mostly used on reissues of older material from its 1960s and 1970s heyday.
-Island Records handles the US distribution of most pre-1998 Polydor releases, including the reissues from the British Decca pop/rock collections, while Republic Records handles reissues from James Brown and the MGM Records and Verve Records pop catalog.
-However, starting in the 2010s, Interscope Records has been signing acts such as Azealia Banks and Lana Del Rey jointly to Polydor and its logo has been seen on both releases.
+Over the next few years, Polydor endeavored to sustain its operations through the signing of new artists, and the reissuing of past works, even as it increasingly became less active.
+In 1998, PolyGram was acquired by Seagram and combined with its Universal Music Group.
+During the merger of these two music powerhouses, Polydor's operations in the United States were assimilated into the Interscope-Geffen-A&M label group.
+Meanwhile, its international division remained operational, with its records still being distributed domestically via Interscope and A&M.

+Today, in North America, the Polydor Records name and logo is mostly used on reissues of older material from its 1960s and 1970s heyday.
+Island Records handles the US distribution of most pre-1998 Polydor releases, including the reissues from the British Decca pop/rock collections.
+In contrast Republic Records handles reissues from James Brown and the MGM Records and Verve Records pop catalog.
+Nevertheless, during the 2010s, Interscope Records occasionally released music by artists such as Azealia Banks and Lana Del Rey under the Polydor name and branding.

+Polydor joined UMG's Interscope Capitol Labels Group in 2024.